CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToGoogle.md

 ## Google Workspace to Google Workspace
 {: .no_toc }

-Before starting your migration project, make sure you have setup <a href="https://cloudm-migrate.github.io/documentation/Endpoint-Configuration-Guides/GoogleTenant.html">the Google Workspace tenants</a> using the endpoint configuration guide.
+Before starting your migration project, make sure you have setup the <a href="https://cloudm-migrate.github.io/documentation/Endpoint-Configuration-Guides/GoogleTenant.html">Google Workspace</a> tenants using the endpoint configuration guide.
 Be sure to validate both tenants have passed their connectivity tests with no errors.

 <a name="top"></a>
 <details open markdown="block">